-Text Audience Word length Invitation, email, note Official organisation, employer, 70 teacher, friend, relative, neighbour, acquaintance 1.1 Present information in an appropriate format for the intended audience 9 Learners use the appropriate la ayout and conventions for the task, and include e relevant information to achieve the required purpose.
+Text Audience Word length Invitation, email, note Official organisation, employer, 70 teacher, friend, relative, neighbour, acquaintance 1.1 Present information in an appropriate format for the intended audience Learners use the appropriate I ayout and conventions for the task, and include e relevant information to achieve the required purpose.
 If appropriate layout is to be assessed, instruct tions for learners will be included in the paper.
 If they a are not stated, the candidate is not penalised.
-C Content must reflect the requirements of the question, i.e. be relevant to the question and address all l the points.
-1.2 Construct simple and com pound sentences correctly • B simple and compound sentences correctly.
-Ar attempt at 1 compound ner has used a more ambitious sentence which • • correct phrases are taken into account. correct phrases are taken into account.
-1.3 Use adjectives correctly nolling is not taken into 1.3 Use adjectives correctly The learner uses a range of adj account. jectives appropriate to the context and level.
-S pelling is not taken into 1.3 Use adjectives correctly The learner uses a range of adj account for this criterion. jectives appropriate to the context and level.
-S pelling is not taken into 1.3 Use adjectives correctly The learner uses a range of adjaccount for this criterion.
-1.4 Use punctuation correctly jectives appropriate to the context and level.
-S pelling is not taken into 1.3 Use adjectives correctly The learner uses a range of adjaccount for this criterion.
-1.4 Use punctuation correctly Entry 2 punctuation is used account and a second secon jectives appropriate to the context and level.
-S curately i.e. full stops and question marks. pelling is not taken into 1.3 Use adjectives correctly The learner uses a range of adjaccount for this criterion.
-1.4 Use punctuation correctly jectives appropriate to the context and level.
-S curately i.e. full stops and question marks. pelling is not taken into 1.3 Use adjectives correctly The learner uses a range of adj account for this criterion.
-1.4 Use punctuation correctly Entry 2 punctuation is used account i jectives appropriate to the context and level.
-S curately i.e. full stops and question marks.
-1.3 Use adjectives correctly The learner uses a range of adj account for this criterion.
-1.4 Use punctuation correctly Entry 2 punctuation is used account and the second sec jectives appropriate to the context and level.
-S curately i.e. full stops and question marks. letters correctly 1.3 Use adjectives correctly The learner uses a range of adj account for this criterion.
-1.4 Use punctuation correctly Entry 2 punctuation is used account 1.5 Use upper and lower case Capital letters are used correctly 1.6 Spell words correctly jectives appropriate to the context and level.
-S curately i.e. full stops and question marks. letters correctly nd places.
+C Content must reflect the requirements of the question, i.e. be relevant to the question and address all the points.
+1.2 Construct simple and com pound sentences correctly • simple and compound sentences correctly.
+An attempt at 1 compound ner has used a more ambitious sentence which correct phrases are taken into , , 1.3 Use adjectives correctly • • The learner uses a fallge of au jectives appropriate to the context and level.
+S pelling is not taken into account for this criterion. jectives appropriate to the context and level.
+S pelling is not taken into pelling is not taken into account for this criterion.
+1.4 Use punctuation correctly pelling is not taken into account for this criterion.
+1.4 Use punctuation correctly curately e.g. full stops and question marks. pelling is not taken into account for this criterion.
+1.4 Use punctuation correctly Entry 2 punctuation is used acc 1.5 Use upper and lower case curately e.g. full stops and question marks. account for this criterion.
+1.4 Use punctuation correctly Entry 2 punctuation is used acc 1.5 Use upper and lower case curately e.g. full stops and question marks.
+Ietters correctly account for this criterion.
+1.4 Use punctuation correctly Entry 2 punctuation is used acc 1.5 Use upper and lower case Capital letters are used correct 1.6 Spell words correctly curately e.g. full stops and question marks.
+Ietters correctly id places.